MrGallo/CCC-Java-Solutions/README.md

 When working in a file, you can run it several ways.
 Either right-click the **code window** or the **code window tab** and select `Run 'Main.main()'.
 You can also look for a triangular "play" symbol in the margins near the code line numbers.

+**Blank Output Window**

+Because you cannot 'prompt' for input with a message like `Please enter an integer: `, when you run your program, it won't be obvious that it is waithing for you to test it.
+Just click in the output window and enter your test cases.

 ### Submiting to CCC Online Grader
 From the contest page, under the `Submit Solution` section,